 The first “re-do” of school meal patterns in many years is designed to align meals served in school cafeterias more closely with the Dietary Guidelines for Americans.
 The new patterns do this in several important ways:

 - Requiring more – and greater variety of – vegetables and fruits, as well as more whole grain-rich breads and cereals

 - Making low-fat and fat-free milk the standard for schools (flavored milk must be fat-free)

-- Establishing minimum and maximum calorie levels for three different ages groups (K-5, 6-8, 9-12)
+- Establishing minimum – and, for the first time, maximum – calorie levels for three different groups of students (K-5, 6-8, 9-12)

-I am in complete agreement with the First Lady, the Agriculture Secretary, and White House Chef Sam Kass – partnerships will be essential for the successful implementation of the new Nutrition Standards for schools.
-I believe that we must work together – as school nutrition professionals, school food reformers, school food manufacturers, and school food regulators – so that student will eat the meals they need for strong bodies and sharp minds.
-A wonderful example of the resources available to help all groups involved in schools is USDA new materials: Healthier Middle Schools: Everyone Can Help.
-The handouts, videos, and posters reach all school groups (principals, teachers, students, parents, and school food service) with the same positive messages.
+I am in absolute agreement with the First Lady, the Agriculture Secretary, and White House Chef Sam Kass – partnerships will be essential for the successful implementation of the new Nutrition Standards for schools.
+I believe that we must work together – as school nutrition professionals, school food reformers, school food manufacturers, and school food regulators – so that students have access to the meals they need for strong bodies and sharp minds.